zhaotxtina/UDac_Colla_and_Comp/README.md

 ### Project Overview
-For this project, you will work with the Reacher environment.
+For this project, you will work with the Tennis environment.

 ![](images/tennis.gif)